Matthew 28:19 does not reflect primitive Christianity

-The Trinitarian baptismal formula of Matthew 28:19, “baptizing them in the name of the Father, and of the Son, and of The Holy Spirit” is not likely original to Matthew.
+The great commission of Matthew 28:16-20 is a later tradition and is not likely the words of Jesus.
+Most especially the baptismal formula of Matthew 28:19, “baptizing them in the name of the Father, and of the Son, and of The Holy Spirit” are not the words of Jesus.
+They were either added to Matthew at a later period or were included in the composition of Matthew, but were not part of the primitive tradition that Matthew was embellishing upon.
+Matthew was written later than Luke and Mark and reflects the beliefs and practices of the later Church.
 Evidence for this includes quotes from numerous references, as well as the citations of Eusebius.
 Based on these citations, the original reading of Matthew 28:19 was likely: “Go therefore and make disciples of all the nations in my name.”

 The Evidence of Eusebius